7.1 Faculty — General

 - The following materials will be presumed to have been written in an expectation of confidence, unless the author indicates otherwise:

 - Materials from administrators, including deans, directors, and department heads, will be treated as not having been written in an expectation of confidence.

-- A faculty member wishing to have access to his or her personnel files should inform the administrator responsible for maintaining the files sought for inspection.
-Nothing in this statement limits a faculty member's right of access to his or her own personnel files in connection with a proceeding brought under III-29.
+- A faculty member wishing to have access to their personnel files should inform the administrator responsible for maintaining the files sought for inspection.
+Nothing in this statement limits a faculty member's right of access to their own personnel files in connection with a proceeding brought under III-29.
 Questions relating to the application of this policy should be directed to the Executive Vice President and Provost.